alexjmanlove/cat-dog-classifier/README.md

 * batch size of 40 for 10 epochs,
 * using the optimiser Adam with learning rate = 0.00001 optimising for binary cross entropy loss.

-The model loss gradually decreases until reaching a plateau.
+The model training loss gradually decreases until reaching a plateau.

 ## Model Evaluation